cybergarage/uecho-go/doc/device_overview.md

 ## Next Steps

-Let's check the following documentations to know the device functions of uEcho in more detail.
+Let's check the following documentation to know the device functions of uEcho in more detail.

 - [Examples](./examples.md)
 - [Inside of uEcho Device](./device_inside.md)